yuckdevchan/tv-clapper/README.md

 # tv-clapper
 For switching HDMI input on a Sony Bravia TV by clapping👏

-This project contains MIT and GPL code.
+This project contains both MIT and GPL code.

 ## Authors
 - [yuckdevchan](https://github.com/yuckdevchan)